Vivojay/mariana-music-player/docs/MINI_PLAYER_MVP_DESIGN.md

   current-chapter highlight, chapter label, and preferred play-region bounds.
 - Clear live, unknown-duration, idle, failed, blocked, and backend-unavailable states.
-- Favourite state and toggle through the existing typed backend control path.
+- Play/Pause/Previous/Next through a dedicated identity-bound typed control path.
-- Mini-player themes: `offwhite`, `dark`, and `ambient`.
-- Optional always-on-top mode, off by default.
-- Validated local persistence of window bounds, theme, and pinned state.

-The initial size is `400 x 172`, with a supported range of `340 x 150` to `600 x 240`.
-The window is opaque, frameless, resizable, and visible in the taskbar.
-Custom controls provide Show main, Pin, Theme, and Hide.
+- A local artwork placeholder; no media-art fetch pipeline.

+The implemented window is single-instance, opens from the main **Mini** button, and provides Show Mariana and Hide.
+Closing it or pressing Escape hides it.
+Theme selection, pin/always-on-top, bounds persistence, Mini-player favourite and volume controls, and tray-specific Mini-player actions remain deferred.

 ## Non-goals

-- Play, pause, stop, next, previous, volume, queue, or other playback controls.
+- Stop, volume, queue mutation, or arbitrary playback commands.
-- Click, drag, keyboard, wheel, or mouse seeking.
+- Mini-player click, drag, keyboard, wheel, or mouse seeking.
 - Hover seek previews or waveform previews.
 - Terminal command injection or a general command-execution IPC API.
 - A second playback controller, queue, media resolver, or state store.
 - Album-art fetching, network metadata lookup, or animated ambient artwork.
 - Raw source links or arbitrary external URL opening in the initial slices.

-Seeking remains deferred until the dedicated mouse-seek audit defines a typed, backend-validated intent and failure contract.
+The main desktop now has a typed, backend-validated click/tap seek path.
+The Mini-player deliberately does not expose it.

 ## Existing foundations